 - Specimens taken, if any

-- Family physician‘s name and location of practice (e.g. City)
+- Family physician‘s name and address of practice

 - Name of person reporting, designation, and contact information